-You should consider credit cards for those with fair credit scores like the Capital One QuicksilverOne Cash Rewards Credit Card (which has a low annual fee and earns 1.5% cash back on purchases) or Petal® 2 “Cash Back, No Fees” Visa® Credit Card (which earns 1% cash back on eligible purchases and then bumps up to 1.5% cash back after 12 on-time, monthly payments).
+You should consider credit cards for those with fair credit scores like the Capital One QuicksilverOne Cash Rewards Credit Card (which has a low annual fee and earns 1.5 percent cash back on purchases) or the Petal® 2 “Cash Back, No Fees” Visa® Credit Card (which earns 1 percent cash back on eligible purchases and then bumps up to 1.5 percent cash back after 12 on-time, monthly payments).

-You can also opt for a secured credit card which requires you to give the card issuer an initial deposit as collateral for the credit line.
-With a secured credit card, your card activity is reported to credit bureaus and can help you build up a positive credit profile if you use the card responsibly.
+You can also opt for a secured credit card, which requires you to give the issuer an initial deposit as collateral for the credit line.
+With a secured credit card, your card activity is reported to the three credit bureaus and it can help you build up a positive credit profile if you use the card responsibly.
 This means you should be committed to making payments on time and keeping your balance low on your secured card.

-Fortunately, there is a secured version of the card: Bank of America® Customized Cash Rewards Secured Credit Card.
-The secured version of the card can help strengthen your credit while you still earn cash back – not a common feature for secured credit cards.
-If you use it responsibly, it could provide an upgrade path to the unsecured version of the card at some point in the future.
+Fortunately, there is a secured version of the card: the Bank of America® Customized Cash Rewards Secured Credit Card.
+The secured version can help strengthen your credit and enable you to still earn cash back — not a common feature for secured credit cards.
+If you use it responsibly, it could provide an upgrade path to the unsecured version at some point in the future.

-The Bank of America Customized Cash Rewards card can certainly be a beneficial card to have in your wallet.
-But because of all the perks and benefits, it’s crucial to have at least a “good” credit rating to qualify.
+The Bank of America Customized Cash Rewards can certainly be a good card to have in your wallet.
+But because of all the perks and benefits it offers, it’s crucial to have at least a “good” credit rating to qualify.

-If you don’t yet have an eligible credit score for this card, all is not lost.
+If you don’t have an eligible credit score for this card, all is not lost.
 If you take time to improve your financial habits overall, an improved credit score should follow.
-And a higher credit score means you could have access to better rewards cards in the long run, like the Bank of America Customized Cash Rewards card.
+And a higher credit score means you could have access to a host of better rewards cards in the long run, including the Bank of America Customized Cash Rewards.